About

 In 1999, the Black Hills Chairlift Company approved a five-year plan for significant improvements at Terry Peak Ski Area.
 The Kussy Express, a high-speed detachable quad chairlift, replaced the two Blue chairlifts (#1 and #5).
 In 2002, the Yellow Chairlift (#3) was replaced with the Surprise Express, a high-speed detachable quad chairlift.

-The first Half-Pipe was built on the top of Holy Terror in 2000.
-A Pipe-Dragon grooming machine was shared with neighboring Antelope Butte Ski Area, but eventually, Terry Peak purchased its own.
+The first Half-Pipe was built atop Holy Terror in 2000.
+A Pipe-Dragon grooming machine was shared with the neighboring Antelope Butte Ski Area, but Terry Peak eventually purchased its own.
 In 2003, the first Terrain Park was implemented on Snowstorm.
-A lack of snow made it a struggle the first year, so snowmaking was added to Snowstorm the following year.
+A lack of snow made the first year a challenge, so snowmaking was added to Snowstorm the following year.

 Heading into the 2004-05 Season, Terry Peak began its most significant terrain expansion in over 25 years.
 Newly developed trails include North Side Glades, Ben Hur Glades, Maringo, Missing Link, and Lower Black Moon.
 This 100-acre expansion accommodates intermediate to expert skiers and snowboarders.

-In 2013, Coeur Wharf Mining Company, partners with Terry Peak, made a major investment in the ski area.
-The #2 red double fixed grip chairlift was replaced by a high-speed quad detachable lift with the investment.
-Also, slope contouring was completed on the summit, creating easier run access.
+In 2013, Coeur Wharf Mining Company, in partnership with Terry Peak, made a significant investment in the ski area.
+The #2 red double fixed-grip chairlift was replaced with a high-speed quad detachable lift as part of the investment.
+Also, slope contouring was completed on the summit to improve access to the run.

-The main day lodge at Terry Peak is The Stewart Lodge.
-It was originally built in 1988 and provided a huge upgrade to the ski area at the time.
+The main day lodge at Terry Peak is the Stewart Lodge.
+It was initially built in 1988 and provided a massive upgrade to the ski area at the time.
 In 2015, it was time to remodel and expand Stewart Lodge.
 Improvements and additional space made it easier to accommodate more guests.

-In recent years, natural snow has seemed to be less and is arriving later than in the past seasons.
-With this trend, it is evident that snowmaking is the key to providing guests with the quality snow surface they’ve become accustomed to.
+In recent years, natural snow has been less abundant and arriving later than in past seasons.
+With this trend, it is evident that snowmaking is the key to delivering the quality snow surface guests have come to expect.
 So, in the summer of 2024, the Terry Peak Board of Directors invested considerably in the snowmaking system.
-Six and half million dollars was used to replace and add underground piping, hydrants, and permanent and portable snow guns.
-The storage pond was redone, and a huge pump was installed to expand the pumping capacity by 4 times.
+Six and a half million dollars was used to replace and add underground piping, hydrants, and permanent and portable snow guns.
+The storage pond was refurbished, and a large pump was installed to increase pumping capacity by 3x.

 Today, Terry Peak Ski Area maintains the title of South Dakota’s largest ski area.
-Winter sports enthusiasts throughout the five-state region and beyond come to ski the Black Hills at Terry Peak.
+Winter sports enthusiasts throughout the five-state region and beyond come to ski at Terry Peak in the Black Hills.
 Over 25 trails, 600 acres of skiable terrain, three high-speed quad detachable chairlifts, a triple chairlift, and the snow carpet make Terry Peak the perfect affordable family winter vacation.

 Thank You to Our Sponsors